Are You There God? It’s Swimsuit Season…

-And who is the mastermind designer that put these ENORMOUS flowers on this suit?
+And who is the mastermind designer that put these ENORMOUS flowers on this swimsuit?
 I look like I am swaddled in the wallpaper from the nursing home where my great-great Aunt Bambi died in 1984.
-One of the only decent fitting suits had a massive bird of paradise decorated across the left DD cup.
+One of the only decent fitting swimsuits had a massive bird of paradise decorated across the left DD cup.
 It looked like it could come alive and eat my face.

 I know, you have a universe of troubles but… Jesus, help me find a swimsuit that covers these lumps, bumps, and folds.